State Department On Damage Control After Leaks

 MICHELE KELEMEN: Secretary of State Hillary Clinton was sounding furious today that private diplomatic conversations so crucial to her work are now in the public domain.
 She called the disclosure by WikiLeaks an attack not just on America's foreign policy interests, but on U.S. alliances and partnerships.

-Secretary HILLARY CLINTON (State Department): There is nothing laudable about endangering innocent people.
+HILLARY CLINTON: There is nothing laudable about endangering innocent people.
 And there is nothing brave about sabotaging the peaceful relations between nations on which our common security depends.

 KELEMEN: Clinton says she's determined to limit the diplomatic fallout.
 Even before the document dump she was working the phones.